rodriguesathena/TCD_Dissertation/README.md

-# TCD_Dissertation
-Analysis of Luas light rail performance across COVID-19 phases, focusing on headway regularity, travel time volatility, and journey duration.
+This repository contains the code and supporting materials for my MSc dissertation at Trinity College Dublin.
+The project analyses operational performance on Dublin’s Luas Red and Green Lines across four COVID-19 phases (Pre-COVID, Lockdown, Recovery, Post-COVID), using GTFS data and custom spatial visualisations.
+Key metrics include headway regularity, journey time volatility, and average duration.
+Figures generated from this code appear in the dissertation and its appendices.